[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.090 Boycott, coercion or intimidation tending to result in unreasonable restraint of or monopoly in business of insurance prohibited.

-NRS 686A.095 Cancellation or restriction of agent’s authority based solely on submission of claims prohibited.
+NRS 686A.095 Cancellation or restriction of agent’s authority based solely on loss ratio experience prohibited in certain circumstances.

 NRS 686A.100 Life insurance, annuities and health insurance: Unfair discrimination prohibited.

-NRS 686A.110 Life insurance, annuities and health insurance: Rebates and other inducements prohibited.
+NRS 686A.110 Life insurance, annuities and health insurance: Rebates and other inducements prohibited; exceptions.

 NRS 686A.120 Life insurance, annuities and health insurance: Exceptions to provisions limiting discrimination, rebates and use of securities as inducements.

-NRS 686A.130 Property, casualty, surety and title insurance: Unfair discrimination and rebates prohibited.
+NRS 686A.130 Property, casualty, surety and title insurance: Unfair discrimination and rebates prohibited; exceptions.

 NRS 686A.140 Violations concerning rebates and inducements: Penalties; effect.